AddChanin/fitness-app/README.md

 🧠 **Why I Built This App?**

 I usually use the built-in note-taking app on my phone to organize my workout routine.
-What if I made an app that can do the same thing and also make it beginner-friendly?
+I want to make an app that be able to organize my workout and also make it beginner-friendly.
-Most fitness apps overcomplicate things, which I don’t need most of them.
-Weekly Workout Tracker was made to keep things as easy to use as possible while still being functional for daily training.
+Weekly Workout Tracker was made to keep things as easy to use and help you focus on the workout over using a complicated app.

 ✨ **Features**